escowles/recipes/_posts/2012-09-03-ratatouille.md

 salt and pepper, to taste
 * add and mix well, then line the bottom of a shallow casserole dish

-1 eggplant
+1 eggplant (preferably Japanese because it's more tubular)
-4 squash (summer and/or zucchini)
+3-4 squash (summer and/or zucchini, again preferably tubular shaped ones)
-2 roma tomatoes
+2-3 roma tomatoes
-* slice very thinly (halving eggplant or squash pieces that are too large, to make the pieces as uniform as possible
+* slice very thinly (halving eggplant or squash pieces that are too large, to make the pieces as uniform as possible)

 2 tbsp. olive oil
 1 tsp. thyme